mbonner4th/html-template-portal/README.md

 ### questions for Thi ###
 * is there an easy/clean way to have placeholer text in a password field?
+* clean way to do a bifurcated line?

 ### Contribution guidelines ###